Ongoing staff training and the humility to acknowledge that there is always more to learn.

 Nadi is fluent in both Persian (Farsi) and English.

-Alex Wegman, Behavior Technician
+Alex Wegman, RBT

 Alex is originally from St. Louis MO and moved to Colorado back in 2023.
 Since moving to Colorado, Alex has worked as a Direct Support Professional (DSP), supporting individuals with developmental disabilities in day programs as well as working with individuals out in the community.
 Alex is passionate about helping individuals learn skills that lead to more independence in the future.